How to Renew Hawaii Medicaid

 Confirm your plan is still active

 After renewal is processed, confirm your Med-QUEST plan (AlohaCare, HMSA, Kaiser, or Ohana) is still active.
-Plan assignments can change at renewal.
-Check the member information you receive and contact your plan if anything seems incorrect.
+Plan assignments can change at renewal, so check the member information you receive and contact your plan if anything seems incorrect.

 Documents that may be needed for Med-QUEST renewal